On the universal deformations for SL_2-representations of knot groups

-As a first step to explore this perspective, in this paper, we study a deformation theory for representations of knot groups, following after the deformation theory for Galois representations ([Ma2]).
+As a first step to explore this perspective, in this paper, we study a deformation theory for representations of knot groups, following after the deformation theory for Galois representations ([9]).
 In fact, we develop a general theory on deformations for ${\rm SL}_2$-representations of a finitely generated group.
-We consider only ${\rm SL}_2$-representations, since our main interest is applications to knot theory and 3-dimensional topology (hyperbolic geometry) where ${\rm SL}_2$-representations of fundamental groups have often been studied.
-See [CS] for example.
-Moreover, while Galois deformation theory is concerned with $p$-adic deformation of a continuous representation of a profinite group over a finite residue field, we study infinitesimal deformation of a representation of any finitely generated group over any residue field whose characteristic is not 2 (for example, the field of complex numbers).
-Thus it may be noted that our work is applicable to geometry and topology.\\
+We deal with only ${\rm SL}_2$-representations, since our main interest is applications to knot theory and 3-dimensional topology (hyperbolic geometry) where the character varieties of ${\rm SL}_2$-representations of fundamental groups have often been studied.
+See [3] for example.
+We note that while Galois deformation theory is concerned with $p$-adic deformation of a continuous representation of a profinite group over a finite residue field, our work deals with infinitesimal deformation of a representation of any finitely generated group over any perfect residue field whose characteristic is not 2 (for example, the field of complex numbers), and that our universal deformation space may be regarded as an infinitesimal (1-parameter) deformation over a complete local algebra of the character variety over a filed (see Theorem 3.2.1).
+Thus our work is applicable to geometry and topology. \\

 The contents of this paper are as follows.
-In Section 1, following Wiles ([W] for ${\rm GL}_2$ case) and Taylor ([Ta] for ${\rm GL}_n$ case), we introduce the notion of a pseudo-${\rm SL}_2$-representation of $\Pi$ over a commutative ring and prove the existence of the universal deformation of a given pseudo-${\rm SL}_2$-representation over a field.
-In Section 2, for a given representation over a field $k$ whose characteristic is not 2
+In Section 1, following Wiles ([23] for ${\rm GL}_2$ case) and Taylor ([20] for ${\rm GL}_n$ case), we introduce the notion of a pseudo-${\rm SL}_2$-representation of $\Pi$ over a commutative ring and prove the existence of the universal deformation of a given pseudo-${\rm SL}_2$-representation over a perfect field.
+In Section 2, for a given representation over a perfect field $k$ whose characteristic is not 2

 we prove, using the result in Section 1, that there exists the universal deformation of $\overline{\rho}$